|Image description: woman pointing two thumbs at herself and looking

 very self confident.

-The golden rule here is to remember that lots of people are going to be posting and that this is for all of you.
+The golden....uh.....rule here is to remember that lots of people are going to be posting and that this is for all of you.
 I may add to or amend this list as we iron out what works and what is sub-optimal.

 - This is a post to share writing.
-I love other art forms, and if there is demand, perhaps I'll start a "Share your non-writing art" thread along the same vein.
+I love other art forms, and I periodically have a link/post like this one for other art.
 But let's keep it to writing for now.
 Mixed media is okay if there's writing involved.

 - You can post any writing you want to share--even a link to a an Amazon page selling your book or your own Facebook page.
 But this post will likely get dozens, maybe hundreds of replies.
 People are far far far less likely to just drop money if they don't know you and your writing first.
 It might be better to link to something you've written WHERE you mention your book.